Unbiased Insights: Optimal Streaming Algorithms for $\ell_p$ Sampling, the Forget Model, and Beyond: Lower Bounds for the Forget Model

+\begin{proof} We give two protocols that give a valid reduction for different ranges of $p$.
+The second will be a small variant on the first.

-\begin{proof} We observe that a turnstile streaming algorithm in the $O(1)$-forget model could solve \Cref{prob:three_way_game}.
+\paragraph{$p=0$ and large $p$ protocol.} Suppose for now that $p\geq 1.25.$ We observe that a turnstile streaming algorithm in the $O(1)$-forget model could solve \Cref{prob:three_way_game}.
 Alice simulates the streaming algorithm, and performs insertions for all elements of $A,$ then sends the result sketch to Bob.
 Bob performs a forget operation for all elements of $B$, and sends the sketch to Charlie.
 Finally, Charlie performs a turnstile removal update on all elements of $A\setminus\{x_1, x_2\}.$ Note that Charlie only removes elements in $A\setminus B$ by the promise, so this is valid for a strict turnstile algorithm.
-Finally, Charlie executes two insert operation on $x_1.$
+Finally, Charlie executes an insert operation on $x_1.$

-If $A\cap B = \{x_1\}$, then at the end of the stream Charlie holds a sketch of a vector $\bx$ whose support is either the multi-set $\{3\}$.
-On the other hand if $A\cap B = \{x_2\}$ then $\bx$ has support $\{1,1\}.$ A $1\pm\frac12$ approximation algorithm for $F_0$ or any $F_p$ with $p\geq 1$ would distinguish these two instances.
-The lower bound now follows from \Cref{lem:three_way_game_lower_bound}. \end{proof}
+If $A\cap B = \{x_1\}$, then at the end of the stream Charlie holds a sketch of a vector $\bx$ whose support has support entries are precisely the multiset $\{2\}$.
+On the other hand if $A\cap B = \{x_2\}$ then $\bx$ has support entries $\{1,1\}.$ For any fixed $p \geq 1.25$, an algorithm that produces a $1 \pm \frac{1}{10}$ multiplicative approximation to $F_p$ would distinguish these two instances.
+The lower bound now follows from \Cref{lem:three_way_game_lower_bound}.

+\paragraph{Small $p$ protocol.} Suppose that $p \leq 1.25$. we prove the lower bound for on a universe of size $2n.$ Denote the elements of this inflated universe as $1,2,\ldots, n, 1', \ldots, n'.$ Using shared randomness, the players first choose a subset $S$ of $[n]$ where each element of $[n]$ is included pairwise independently with probability $1/2.$ Note that this choice of $S$ may be implemented with a pairwise independent hash function, and so may be communicated between the players with only an additive $O(\log n)$ number of bits.

+We run the protocol from above, except that for each item $i$ in $S$ the corresponding update is performed on both $i$ and $i'.$ Also if $x_1$ and $x_2$ are either both in $S$, or both not in $S$ then, Charlie will simply choose to output $x_1$ with $1/2$ probability and $x_2$ with $1/2$ probability.